Where to Eat in Charlotte’s South End and Dilworth: 2020

 Chef Michael Noll’s small plates, such as the Spanish octopus and dry-aged rib eye, reflect the skills he honed while working in some of Chicago’s most innovative kitchens.
 But Bardo is a risk for a city still crafting its food identity.
 Is Charlotte ready for Noll?
 We hope so.
 1508 S. Mint St. Unit B. 980-585-2433.

 Ordering a cocktail can take some time at Zeppelin, but when a smoky old fashioned comes out on a platter, the hold-up makes sense.
 Don’t overlook the food, though.
-The fried green tomato caprese is an inventive take on the Southern starter, and Notorious P.I.G. puppies put a barbecued spin on hush puppies.
+We suggest the Notorious P.I.G. puppies, which put a barbecued spin on hush puppies.
 The sweets change periodically, but don’t skip dessert if the Krispy Kreme and brioche bread pudding is on the menu.
 235 Tremont Ave.
 980-209-0008.

 Slices of bulgogi beef sizzle on the circular stove top while diners click their chopsticks together, waiting for the juicy meat to finish cooking.
 At Let’s Meat, proteins are served raw—with plentiful Korean sides including kimchi and a steamed egg soufflé—and diners do the rest.
 Well, sort of.
 Since first-timers won’t know how long to cook the meats, or even the names of most sides, a dining experience at this all-you-can-eat South End hangout relies on the helpful waiters.
 Or you can just mimic the Korean diners one table over.
 1400 S. Church St., Ste.
 B, 910-299-4389.